 All students will be provided with surveys throughout their course that they are required to complete.
-Please help us by completing the surveys that are provided to you by your trainer/assessor.
-Some may also be mailed or emailed to you from our office.
 The Australian Skills Quality Agency may also contact you for feedback about Campbell Institute and your course.

 We also welcome feedback from you at any time by email and phone.